schrluka/mcc-pc-tools/README.md

 # mcc-pc-tools
-PC Tools (Linux) for the Model Car Control Project
+PC Tools for the Model Car Control Project